OneBitKit/BuckyGlowExamples/README.md

   This program takes serial commands from the app to light up the dome and store up to 40 patterns.
 Enables user to update BuckyGlow patterns in real-time by clicking on the dome presented in the App.

+CAPcontrol:
+Upload this program onto the BuckyGlow to control LEDs with capacitive touch sensors.
+  10 capacitive touch sensors can be connected to pins 2-12 as specified below.